Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Cons:

-• Gantt charts not available on the free plan
+• Gantt charts are not available on the free plan

 • Best value is only realized when used within the broader Zoho ecosystem